Theophil Hansen: Biography

 Hansen was born in Copenhagen.
 After training with Prussian architect Karl Friedrich Schinkel and some years studying in Vienna, he moved to Athens in 1837, where he studied architecture and design, with a concentration and interest in Byzantine architecture.
 During his stay in Athens, Hansen designed his first building, the National Observatory of Athens and two of the three contiguous buildings forming the so-called "Athenian Trilogy": the Academy of Athens and the National Library of Greece, the third building of the trilogy being the National and Capodistrian University of Athens, which was designed by his brother Hans Christian Hansen (1803–1883).

-The Greek-Austrian entrepreneur Georgios Sinas (1783-1856, who donated the observatory, called Hansen to Vienna in 1846, where Hansen took up an apprenticeship with noted Austrian architect Ludwig Förster (1797–1863).

-In his early works, such as the museum at The Arsenal in Vienna, Hansen was still rather aligned to a more romantic style.
+The Greek-Austrian entrepreneur Georgios Sinas (1783–1856), who donated the observatory, called Hansen to Vienna in 1846, where Hansen took up an apprenticeship with noted Austrian architect Ludwig Förster (1797–1863).
+In his early works, such as the museum in the Vienna Arsenal, Hansen was still rather aligned to a more romantic style.
 In later years, he became the most outstanding representative of Renaissance-inspired historicism (Neo-Renaissance), which also came to be known as Viennese-style.
 This style extended into the smallest details of the interior design and partially accepted the courses of a synthesis of the arts.

 Along with Förster and many others, Hansen was one of the most important and influential architects of the Viennese Ringstraße.
 His most famous work is the Austrian Parliament building, which was created in the style of an ancient, neo-classic temple, and serves to refer to the Greek beginnings of democracy.
 Hansen was originally a staunch critic of the Classical style that was taught to him at the Copenhagen Academy.
 Over the years, however, he came to incorporate Classical elements into his forms.
 Bauleiter on this project was Swiss-Austrian architect Hans Auer (1847–1906) who would go on to win the competition for the Swiss Bundeshaus.

 Hansen's famed Musikverein in Vienna is one of the most notable concert halls in the world; a concert hall whose design and acoustics are often admired and copied in present-day music houses.